At Close Range

-At Close Range is a 1986 American neo-noir crime drama film directed by James Foley from a screenplay written by Nicholas Kazan, based on the real life rural Pennsylvania crime family led by Bruce Johnston Sr., which occurred during the 1960s and '70s.
-It stars Sean Penn and Christopher Walken, with Mary Stuart Masterson, Crispin Glover, Tracey Walter, Christopher Penn, Eileen Ryan, David Strathairn and Kiefer Sutherland in supporting roles.
+At Close Range is a 1986 American independent rural noir crime thriller film directed by James Foley from a screenplay written by Nicholas Kazan, based on the real life rural Pennsylvania crime family led by Bruce Johnston Sr., which occurred during the 1960s and 1970s.
+It stars Sean Penn and Christopher Walken, with Mary Stuart Masterson, Crispin Glover, Tracey Walter, Chris Penn (then credited as Christopher Penn), Eileen Ryan, David Strathairn and Kiefer Sutherland in supporting roles.

-At Close Range was theatrically released by Orion Pictures on April 18, 1986, in the United States.
-It received generally positive reviews from critics, with Penn's and Walken's performances receiving particular praise and the film's music receiving appreciation.
-The film was not a box office success, grossing a total of $2.3 million at the North American box office, earning less than its production budget of $6.5 million.

 Plot

 Brad Whitewood Sr. is a career criminal and leader of his family's gang of rural backwoods criminals.
-His son, Brad Whitewood Jr., a floundering, out-of-work teenager living in poverty with his mother, grandmother, brother and mother's boyfriend, comes to stay with him.
+His son, Brad Whitewood Jr., a floundering, out-of-work teenager living in poverty with his mother Julie, grandmother, brother Tommy and mother's boyfriend Ernie, comes to stay with his father.
 Brad Jr. decides he wants to emulate his father, motivated by his flashy car and wads of $100 bills.
-At first, Jr. starts a gang with his brother, Tommy, fencing their stolen goods through Brad Sr.'s criminal network.
+At first, Jr. starts a gang with Tommy, fencing their stolen goods through Brad Sr.'s criminal network.
 Encouraged by his 16-year-old girlfriend, Terry, Brad Jr. seeks full entry into his father's gang but tries to back out after witnessing a murder.
 Eventually, Brad Jr's gang is arrested while stealing tractors, and the FBI and local law enforcement lean on him to get him to turn against his father.

 During Brad Jr.'s time in jail, Brad Sr. becomes convinced that Terry is a risk to his activities, thinking that Brad Jr. may confide incriminating details to Terry.
 In an attempt to destroy her relationship with Brad Jr., Brad Sr. gets Terry drunk and stoned and rapes her.
-After a prison visit in which Terry, accompanied by Brad Jr's mother, has a conversation with Jr., it seems that he begins to cooperate with police.
-The members of Brad Jr's gang are subpoenaed, and Brad Sr. feels he needs to eliminate them.
+After a prison visit in which Terry, accompanied by Julie, has a conversation with Jr., it seems that he begins to cooperate with police.
+The members of Brad Jr.'s gang are subpoenaed, and Brad Sr. feels he needs to eliminate them.
 His gang kills Lucas, Aggie and Tommy.
 Brad Jr. and Terry plan to flee to Montana, but they're ambushed.
 Terry is killed, and Brad Jr. is seriously wounded.
-Brad Jr. confronts his father armed with his father's gun, intending on killing him, but decides instead to cooperate with police.
+Brad Jr. confronts his father armed with his father's gun, intending to kill him, but decides instead to cooperate with police.
 Ultimately, he takes the witness stand in his father's trial.